Love Yourself: Tear

-Love Yourself 轉 Tear (stylized in all caps) is the third Korean-language studio album by South Korean boy band BTS.
+Love Yourself: Tear (stylized as Love Yourself 轉 Tear) is the third Korean-language and sixth overall studio album by South Korean boy band BTS.
 The album was released on May 18, 2018, by Big Hit Entertainment.
 It is available in four versions and contains eleven tracks, with "Fake Love" as its lead single.
 The concept album explores themes relating to the pains and sorrows of separation.
 On May 27, 2018, the album debuted at number one on the US Billboard 200, earning 135,000 album-equivalent units and becoming BTS' highest-charting album in a Western market at the time, as well as the first Korean album to top the US albums chart and the highest-charting album by an Asian act.